 Pedestrian access changes

-The western side of Koornang Road pedestrian level crossing will temporarily close from 7:00am Wednesday 1 March until 7:00pm Saturday 1 April 2017.
+The western side of Koornang Road pedestrian level crossing will temporarily close from 7:00am Monday 20 March until 7:00pm Tuesday 18 April 2017.
+Please note: Works commenced in this area on 1 March.
+The temporary closure of this pedestrian crossing, scheduled for 1 March 2017, has been postponed due to a change in the construction program.
 Customers are advised to detour via the underpass on the eastern side of Koornang Road.

 The pedestrian rail crossing is closed between Carnegie Station car park and Woorayl Street near Chestnut Street.
 A pedestrian detour is in place via Koornang Road.